black-backdoor/LockTimeNotification/snippets/README.md

 The `LockTime.cs` snippet serves the purpose of retrieving the exact timestamp when a user either locks or unlocks their PC.

 ## LockDuration
-Within the `LockTime.cs` snippet, functionality is provided to calculate the duration between the moments when the user locks and unlocks their PC.
+Within the `LockDuration.cs` snippet, functionality is provided to calculate the duration between the moments when the user locks and unlocks their PC.